realbigplugins/client-dash/readme.txt

 * Added webmaster dashboard widget.
 * Re-worded media-library size under reports.
 * Added error catching for feeds.
+* Added current user URL to Account- >About.
+* Now displays help dropdown for user role to output capabilities on Account- >About.

 = 1.2.2 =
 * Changed `get_current_theme()` to `wp_get_theme()` since the former is deprecated (thanks to @sethalling).